Datateknologerna-vid-Abo-Akademi/gulis-chat/README.md

 This course is in Python, therefore Python must be installed on your computer.

-We also recommend using PyChar IDE for this course.
+We also recommend using PyCharm IDE for this course.
 Learn more about what it is and how to get it, [here](https://datateknologerna-vid-abo-akademi.github.io/gulis/TOOLS.html#jetbrains).

 Another tool we recommend and will be using in this course, is [Insomnia REST Client](https://insomnia.rest).